commercelayer/commercelayer-docs-resources/tax_calculators/list.md

 {% endtab %}
 {% endtabs %}

-Remember that when you fetch a list of resources you get [paginated](https://docs.commercelayer.io/developers/pagination) result.
+Remember that when you fetch a list of resources you get <a href="https://docs.commercelayer.io/developers/pagination" target="_blank">paginated</a> result.

 ### Sortable attributes

-The list of tax calculators can be [sorted](https://docs.commercelayer.io/developers/sorting-results) by the following attributes:
+The list of tax calculators can be <a href="https://docs.commercelayer.io/developers/sorting-results" target="_blank">sorted</a> by the following attributes:

 * `name`
 * `id`